We continue from Flavors From Fire.

-Earth Eats is one of three Marketplaces located in the courtyard outside Innoventions West.
+Earth Eats is one of the three “Next Eats” Marketplaces located in the courtyard outside what was once Innoventions West.
 That’s it in green straight ahead with Active Eats on the left and then Coastal Eats down to the right out of frame.

 The Marketplaces here are typically less crowded than their World Showcase counterparts and have plentiful high-top tables.
 The close proximity also makes it easier to grab items from multiple locations and then meet up at a single table in the middle of the area.

 The website laments the loss of “The Chew,” not only here at the Festival, but in general.
 I return home to visit family a couple of times a year and and my mom always has the show on during lunchtime.
 It was always funny, entertaining, and informative.

 Without “The Chew,” the menu is all-new.

 And I suppose there must have been a last minute switerchoo as this was supposed to be home to Kombucha, but “Suja Cold Pressed Juice” is served instead with no pictures of it on the larger menu.
 Also, it’s nice to know that after the Council of Elrond disbanded that they were able to find work on The Mushroom Council.

 Blended Beef and Wild Mushroom Slider with Brie Cheese Fondue, Arugula, Truffle and Blue Cheese Potato Chip on a Brioche Bun